Sanders And Warren Stand Together: Takeaways From Tuesday's Democratic Debate

 Bullock stressed his credentials as the only candidate who has been elected statewide in a state that voted for President Trump.
 He also advertised his bona fides on the campaign finance issue.
 But he seemed off-balance and tongue-tied when the topic turned to nuclear deterrence and the question of the "no first use" pledge.

 Electability in states Trump won was also salient for former congressman Beto O'Rourke, who twice claimed he had put his home state of Texas "in play" in 2020 by coming close to defeating Sen. Ted Cruz there in 2018.
-O'Rourke also seemed more sure of himself than he had been in the Charlotte debate last month, but that could also be said of all his rivals.
+O'Rourke also seemed more sure of himself than he had been in the Miami debate last month, but that could also be said of all his rivals.

-The preparation level was high for this event in part because the stakes have risen so far so fast.
+The preparation level was high for this event in part because the stakes have risen so far, so fast.
 Those not meeting the elevated criteria set by the Democratic National Committee for polling and funding performance will not be on stage when the Democrats next meet in September.
-At that point, perhaps as few as half of those seen Tuesday night will be on stage again, joining survivors from the 10 who will be on stage in Detroit on Wednesday.
+At that point, perhaps as few as half of those seen Tuesday night will be onstage again, joining survivors from the 10 who will be onstage in Detroit on Wednesday.

 Based on his latest performance, former Colorado Gov. John Hickenlooper may have trouble making the next cut.
 While he smiled and leaned into his appealingly modest and moderate answers on several issues, he seemed just one in the pack of candidates presenting varying degrees of contrast to Sanders and Warren.

-Note: A previous version of this story incorrectly said last month's presidential debates were held in Charlotte, N.C.
-They were held in Miami.